-A one-year certificate in Advanced Manufacturing - Machining is offered as a complement to the Mechanical Technology A.A.S.
+A one-year certificate in Advanced Manufacturing - Machining is also offered as an alternative to the Mechanical Technology A.A.S.
 It is designed to provide the skills necessary for employment in the machining industry.
 Included in this certificate is the course work and hands-on skills necessary to enter the workforce in a year.